Ntsekees/Predilex/FORMAT.md

 Formal, substitutional definition of the predicate, written in a custom logic notation, with argument slots expressed as lambda expressions.
 Predilex ID's are used as predicate identifiers in the logic notation, allowing defining the current predicate in terms of other predicates in the Predilex dataset.

+All predicates have zero or more argument slots, occurring in a fixed order.
+The order in which the lambda `𝜆` expressions appear define the order of the argument slots for the predicate.

+The hidden context variable is usually not shown explicitly in the logic notation, unless it behaves in an unexpected way (other than being passed down as-is to all the predicates used in the definition).
+When the context variable is mentioned explicitly, the symbol `🅲` is used.

 ## positive sample media

 A list of URLs separated by vertical pipes `|` surrounded by one whitespace on each side.
 Each URL points to a media, such as an image or a sound file, representing an instance of the predicate, a physical realization thereof.
 Such media may serve for example for teaching the meaning of the predicate.